Cirrus Logic (CRUS) Q4 2017 Results - Earnings Call Transcript

 Joshua Buchalter - Oppenheimer & Co., Inc.

 Hi.
 This is Josh Buchalter on behalf of Rick.
 Thank you for taking my question.
 Actually, I just wanted to follow up on the previous question.
-Are you currently seeing most of your ANC engagements would you expect to be with handset OEMs or would there be more in the aftermarket?
+Are you currently seeing most of your ANC engagements, would you expect to be with handset OEMs or would they be more in the aftermarket?

 Jason P. Rhode - Cirrus Logic, Inc.

 We've seen a bit of both.
-We're trying to certainly focus on people that have accessory devices that they sell outside of – coupled with the handset, but also could have the opportunity if they have a real strong customer response, they could think about then doing in-box.
+We're trying to certainly focus on people that have accessory devices that they sell outside of coupled with the handset, but also could have the opportunity if they have a real strong customer response, they could think about then doing in-box.
 But we're trying to focus on the opportunities based on size and based on the customers that we think can really be good partners for us, or in some cases, already are good partners for us.
-So it kind of varies, but as you can imagine, we're focused on things on order size, which tends to couple with people that can – that would have at least the option to in-box.
+So it kind of varies, but as you can imagine, we're focusing on things on order of size, which tends to couple with people that can – that would have at least the option to in-box.

 Joshua Buchalter - Oppenheimer & Co., Inc.